Codecademy/docs/content/kotlin/concepts/data-types/data-types.md

 ---
 Title: 'Data-Types'
-Description: 'In Kotlin, a data type is a classification of types of values that can be stored and manipulated in a program.'
+Description: 'Data types are a classification of types of values that can be stored and manipulated in a program.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'